 - If a student is sick, s/he must contact the DSO immediately to arrange to provide appropriate medical documentation from a licensed medical physician, doctor of osteopathy, or licensed clinical psychologist in order to be considered.
 To reduce confusion, it is suggested that before seeing a doctor students check with the DSO to ensure the proper procedures are followed and correct signatures are provided. - Students with F-1 visas who fall below 80.0% attendance at the time of their official attendance review will be immediately terminated by the DSO. - Students can take an academic break.
-Each break consists of 4weeks and can be taken after 18 weeks of continuous study for San Diego and Irvine; and after 27 weeks of continuous study for the Las Vegas's sites.
+Each break consists of 4 weeks and can be taken after 18 weeks of continuous study for San Diego and Irvine; and after 27 weeks of continuous study for the Las Vegas and Tampa sites.
 Students must take 4 consecutive weeks of vacation at a time.
-Students will be required to pay tuition before returning from break. - Students must notify the DSO when they plan to travel outside the United States or take a break. - If students plan to transfer to another school, they must provide the DSO with a transfer form and an acceptance letter from the new school.
+Students will be required to pay tuition on the first day of classes returning from break. - Students must notify the DSO when they plan to travel outside the United States or take a break. - If students plan to transfer to another school, they must provide the DSO with a transfer form and an acceptance letter from the new school.
 When students complete their studies at IAE, they have 15 days from the date of completion to leave the U.S. - If students are away from the school more than eight consecutive class days, their I-20 can be terminated due to unauthorized withdrawal.
 Unless the student receives prior approval from a DSO. - DSOs always must adhere to SEVP policies and regulations. - Late Arrival Policy

 The official class start time for students is 8:00AM.
 If you enter the classroom after 8:00AM you are late.
 You may come into the classroom until 8:15AM, however, if you are late to class three times, you will be marked absent in one of the classes.
-If you arrive to class at 8:16AM you will not be allowed to enter the class until the first break
+If you arrive to class at 8:16AM you will not be allowed to enter the class until the first break Refund Policy applied to terminated students and has completed 60 percent or less of the enrolled period: